martincostello/blog/content/posts/upgrading-to-dotnet-8-part-6-stable-release.md

 On the 9th of November, AWS [announced support for Amazon Linux 2023][aws-lambda-al2023] as a custom runtime for AWS Lambda.
 I've been waiting for this to be released for a while as it has been in preview for quite some time, and I've been using the Amazon Linux 2 custom runtime since it was released.
 Amazon Linux 2023 also looks like it'll be the basis for any forthcoming AWS Lambda managed runtime support for .NET 8 (soon I hope 🤞) - it's already used as the basis for the new [Node.js 20.x and Java 21 managed runtimes][aws-lambda-runtimes].

-I was just leaving for a short break in Norway when the release was announced, so I didn't see the annoucement until I next sat in front of a computer again on the 14th of November.
+I was just leaving for a short break in Norway when the release was announced, so I didn't see the announcement until I next sat in front of a computer again on the 14th of November.
 As I was already (or about to) update a bunch of applications for .NET 8 later in the day, I figured I'd get ahead of the curve and update the AWS Lambda functions I maintain to use the new runtime in advance of those changes.

 Things were all pretty painless as with the subsequent .NET 8 updates...or so I thought.